la2050/archive/_projects/2014/women-of-color-short-film-fund.md

    1. Social media outreach and cross promotion.
    2. Quality control of the short films
    3. Support from industry players in the form of mentorship, donated resources, exposure, and collaborations.
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: '1' Whom will your project benefit?
-Please be specific.: '1'
 empty_column_1: ''
 maker_image_id: '20953'
 maker_image_file_name: Screen_Shot_2014-07-30_at_5.51.26_PM.png